SESMG/SESMG/docs/manual/ScenarioSpreadsheet.rst

 Weather Data
 =================================================

 If electrical load profiles are simulated with the Richardson tool, heating load profiles with the demandlib or photovoltaic systems with the feedinlib, weather data must be stored here.
 The weather data time system should be in conformity with the model’s time system, defined in the sheet "timesystem".

 - **timestamp**: Points in time to which the stored weather data are related.
 - **dhi**: diffuse horizontal irradiance in W/m\ :sup:`2`
 - **dirhi**: direct horizontal irradiance in W/m\ :sup:`2`
 - **pressure**: air pressure in Pa
+- **temperature**: air temperature in °C
 - **windspeed**: wind speed, measured at 10 m height, in unit m/s
 - **z0**: roughness length of the environment in units m
 - **ground_temp**: constant ground temperature at 100 m depth